A. The character of the God who brings judgment.

 3. (14) The end of the wicked in Assyria.

 a.
-Your name shall be perpetuated no longer: The city of Nineveh was once instantly recognized as one of the great “power cities” of the world.
-God promises to bring this wicked city so low that they lose their legacy and name among the nations.
+Your name shall be perpetuated no longer: The city of Nineveh was once instantly recognized as one of the great power cities of the world.
+God promised to bring this wicked city so low that they would lose their legacy and name among the nations.

 b.
-I will dig your grave, for you are vile: In this vivid – almost extreme – imagery, God warns Nineveh of its coming judgment and destruction.
+I will dig your grave, for you are vile: In this vivid – almost extreme – imagery, God warned Nineveh of its coming judgment and destruction.

 4. (15) Blessing in Judah.

 ii.
 In Isaiah, the good news is the coming of the Messiah.
 In Nahum, the good news is the defeat of the enemies of God’s people.
-Revelation 17 and 18 describe the fall of Babylon, representing the world system and all of its support structure.
-Revelation 18:9-19 shows how the kings and merchants of the earth mourned the fall of Babylon, but Revelation 18:20 through 19:6 shows how heaven rejoiced over the fall of the world system.
+Revelation 17-18 describe the fall of Babylon, representing the world system and all of its support structures.
+Revelation 18:9-19 shows how the kings and merchants of the earth mourned the fall of Babylon, but Revelation 18:20-19:6 shows how heaven rejoiced over the fall of the world system.
 What was mourned on earth was applauded in heaven, and the same principle applies in Nahum’s prophecy of Nineveh’s fall.